isabelroses/dotfiles/docs/src/guides/making-it-your-own.md

      the home-manager users and configuring the options.
 4. You will then want to edit `modules/nixos/environment/locale.nix` such that you have the correct timezone and locale.
-5. You likely don't want to use my lix fork, so you should regex replace `izlix` with your preferred nix implementation.
-If your preferred nix implementation does not support nested `input.follows` you will have to edit the `flake.nix`.
 6. There is a lot of maintenance burden in this repository, so you should see what you can remove safely.
 But there's no safe way to guide you on this so best of luck.